 - Cannabis social clubs

 - Barcelona – the new Amsterdam?

 - Will cannabis be legalised in the future?

 Can you possess and use cannabis in Spain?

-If a minor is caught offending, the fine may be suspended if they voluntarily enter a rehabilitation or treatment programme.
+If a minor is caught committing this offence, the fine can be suspended if they voluntarily enter a rehabilitation or treatment programme.

 Can you sell cannabis in Spain?

 When it comes to the sale of cannabis, the law is more clear-cut.
 Drug trafficking is regarded as an offence in the Criminal Code, and penalties are determined based on the nature of the crime.

 If the drugs sold don’t cause serious damage to health (cannabis is usually identified as such), then prison sentences range from one to three years.
 For harder drugs, this is extended to six years.
 If there are any aggravating circumstances, prison sentences can be as long as 21 years.

 Fines are also imposed for cannabis trafficking, and all substances, instruments and profits are confiscated.
 If the offender is in a particular profession, they run the risk of being disqualified from it.